Refugees and National Security

 Home» Lesson Plans »

-Students will learn how to listen, understand and respect one another’s views, especially when there are differences of opinion and background.
+- Civil conversation and conflict resolution: students will learn how to listen, understand and respect one another’s views, especially when there are differences of opinion and background.

 See how this program complies with Common Core standards.